AlvaroEsRo/alvaroesro.github.io/content/posts/MyPersonalSite.md

 ## 🛠️ Challenges Faced

 Building a website sounds straightforward, but like any project, it came with its own set of challenges.
-The biggest hurdle was ensuring the site looked good on both **desktop** and **mobile devices**.
+The biggest problem was ensuring the site looked good on both **desktop** and **mobile devices**.
 Responsive design is crucial, especially when I know potential employers or collaborators might check out my portfolio on their phones.
 Another challenge was making the site **scalable**.
 As I continue to learn and take on new projects, I wanted to make sure that my website can easily grow alongside me without becoming cluttered or difficult to navigate.

 ## 💡 What’s Next?